nithincvpoyyil/mob-assesment/README.md

 ## About The Project

-This application a NodeJS library which accepts takes input file path and generate output file with best packages for distribution.
+This is a NodeJS npm package which takes input file path and generate output file with best package indexes for distribution.
 This package soltuion is based on `BestFit Decreasing BinPack algorithm`, which is a NP problem in Computer Science.
 Since this is an approximation alogirthm, it `won't yeild the optimal solution` for the problem. reference: <a href="https://www.youtube.com/watch?v=qbuMPi44bVQ" target="_blank"> BinPack algorithms</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>